-- (a) notify the client in writing, stating: - (i) the fact that the lawyer has withdrawn; - (ii) the reasons, if any, for the withdrawal; and - (iii) in the case of litigation, that the client should expect that the hearing or trial will proceed on the date scheduled and that the client should retain new counsel promptly; - (b) subject to the lawyer's right to a lien or any applicable trust conditions deliver to or to the order of the client all papers and property to which the client is entitled; - (c) [This section intentionally left out]; - (d) account for all funds of the client then held or previously dealt with, including the refunding of any remuneration not earned during the representation; - (e) promptly render an account for outstanding fees and disbursements; - (f) co-operate with the successor lawyer in the transfer of the file so as to minimize expense and avoid prejudice to the client; and - (g) comply with the applicable rules of the tribunal.
+(a) notify the client in writing, stating:

+- i. the fact that the lawyer has withdrawn; - ii. the reasons, if any, for the withdrawal; and - iii. in the case of litigation, that the client should expect that the hearing or trial will proceed on the date scheduled and that the client should retain new counsel promptly; - (b) subject to the lawyer's right to a lien, deliver to or to the order of the client all papers and property to which the client is entitled; - (c) subject to any applicable trust conditions, give the client all relevant information in connection with the case or matter; - (d) account for all funds of the client then held or previously dealt with, including the refunding of any remuneration not earned during the representation; - (e) promptly render an account for outstanding fees and disbursements; - (f) co-operate with the successor lawyer in the transfer of the file so as to minimize expense and avoid prejudice to the client; and - (g) comply with the applicable rules of court.